magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 {% endhighlight xml%}

-To generate PHP class run in your terminal:
+To generate PHP classes, enter the following commands in the order shown:

     cd <magento_root>/dev/tests/functional/utils
     php generate.php

 That's it!

-Detailed description of XML structure see in the next section.
+For a detailed description of XML structure see the next section.

 <h2 id="mtf_fixture_read">Read and update your new fixture</h2>